oracle-livelabs/apex/apex-professional-hol13/improving-app.md

 Since the home page is now set as Products and it's publicly accessible, the navigation menu is no longer necessary.
 In this task, you will disable the navigation menu to create a more streamlined user interface.

-1. Within Page Designer, click the Shared Components icon at the top right.
+1. Within Page Designer, click the **Shared Components** icon at the top right corner.

     ![Click on Shared Components icon](./images/click-sc-icon.png " ")

-    Alternatively, if you are in the App Builder, click Shared Components.
+    Alternatively, if you are in the App Builder, click **Shared Components**.

    ![Click on Shared Components](./images/sc-shared-comps.png " ")